About Me

 Previously, I was postdoctoral researcher at the Technology Adoption Group, School of Business, and on The Programmable City at NIRSA, both at Maynooth University of Ireland.
 I have done teaching for many years and in different faculties, at both undergraduate and postgraduate levels, such as: Associate Lecturer @ Sociology Goldsmiths, University of London; Visiting Lecturer @ University of Modena (MA Economic and Public Policy), @ University of Antwerp (Smart City Summer School), @ the Royal Holloway London (MA in Cultural Geography), and @ CAPA London (UG in Urban Studies) →→→ see my projects on Open Science Framework →→→ and my profile on the Zotero Community →→→ my full academic CV is here

-I am Zotero and FOSS evangelist, I was a ‘regular’ at the Wireless Wednesday workshops in Deptford, London.
-My current settings: the super fast and sturdy Xubuntu on Lenovo ThinkPad X200* & X1nano
+I am Zotero and FOSS evangelist, Linux user since 2006, yes!, it was Ubuntu 06 on Mac PPC.
+I was a ‘regular’ at the Wireless Wednesday workshops in Deptford, London.
+My current settings: the super fast and sturdy Linux Xubuntu on Lenovo ThinkPad X200 (I wrote my PhD thesis and book on it) & the all-rounded and reliable Linux Mint with Cinnamon on Lenovo X1 nano

-My PhD thesis, Walking on the Rim: towards a geography of resentment, was discussed with Prof. Doug Harper (Duquesne University and IVSA president) and Dr. Alison Rooke (Goldsmiths and CUCR co-director).
-My patient supervisors were Prof. Caroline Knowles and Prof. David Oswell (both at Sociology, Goldsmiths).
+My PhD thesis, Walking on the Rim: towards a geography of resentment, was discussed with Prof. Doug Harper, Duquesne University and IVSA president.
+My supervisors were Prof. Caroline Knowles and Prof. David Oswell — Sociology Goldsmiths

 My Final Visual Project for the MA in Photography and Urban Culture is published on the Italian magazine Una Cittå n.144/2007